ThinLiquid/dni/rentry.md

 * people who hate any of my (fictional) hyperfixations/spintrests

 # byf
-i am bodily a minor, despite being 21 alter wise. do not use they/them or she/her on me at all. i use ttgs and would appreciate them used on me, but if needed, you can clarify your tone through words instead of ttgs. when replying to me, turn pings off unless specified to ping when replying. pings hurt my eyes, make the message difficult for me to read, and make me a bit anxious. i cannot see very well, and am also dyslexic. i have autism and bpd, which interferes with my day to day life and how i interact with those around me. iwc with me at all times. i say slurs i can reclaim, make kys / jump jokes, and use baby talk while regressed. if any of these make you uncomfortable, please bring this up to me and i won't do these things around you. i am a tsukasa tenma introject if that wasn't clear by now.
+* i am bodily a minor, despite being 21 alter wise.
+* do not use they/them or she/her on me at all.
+* i use ttgs and would appreciate them used on me, but if needed, you can clarify your tone through words instead of ttgs.
+* when replying to me, turn pings off unless specified to ping when replying. pings hurt my eyes, make the message difficult for me to read, and make me a bit anxious.
+* i cannot see very well, and am also dyslexic.
+* i have autism and bpd, which interferes with my day to day life and how i interact with those around me.
+* iwc with me at all times.
+* i say slurs i can reclaim, make kys / jump jokes, and use baby talk while regressed. if any of these make you uncomfortable, please bring this up to me and i won't do these things around you.
+* i am a tsukasa tenma introject if that wasn't clear by now.
+* i tend to hyperfixate on things that interest me and they often distract me.
+* my spins are project sekai, vocaloid, d4dj, psychology, acnl and NSO. i tend to info dump about my hyperfixations a lot.
+* i may regress involuntarily while talking about them.
+* do not flirt with me jokingly unless close, nor at all in general. it makes me and my partners uncomfortable.
+* i may randomly send pictures of my nesoberi.
+* i might retweet abt greek stuff once in a while
+* i type too fast and dont look at what i type,
+* i love being a hater
+* i dont normally use tonetags or tws/cws so if u want me to abt smth specific, tell me!
+* dont take anything i say seriously, im always joking abt stuff
+* anyone who HC’s canonically/implied achillean characters as transwomen / canonically/implied sapphic characters as transmen
+* people who hate any of my (fictional) hyperfixations/spintrests